MagusConjurer/gamedev-unreal/README.md

 The player must solve the three number code to proceed through the rooms.
 Each room becomes incrementally more difficult.

 #### Bull Cow Game
-A terminal game built using C++ within Unreal.
+A terminal game built using C++ within Unreal 4.22.

 Similar to hangman, the player must guess the isogram (a word with no reapeating letters) within a limited number of lives.
 The game is won if the word is guessed and is lost if the lives run out.
 The player receives Bulls when their guess has letters in the correct index and Cows when the correct letter is in the wrong index.

 #### Building Escape
-A first person game built in Unreal using C++ components.
+A first person game built in Unreal 4.22 using C++.

 The player is trapped and must find a way to open the door to escape.
 They notice the skeleton on the altar is missing it's skull.
 It is found in a separate area of the crypt and the door opens when returned to the altar.